 #2 – How ‘unique’ and ‘valuable’ is the content in your eBook?

 What really makes your eBook unique?
 A stand out from other similar eBooks out there?

-Here are some things that might make your eBook unique and valuable –
+Here are some things that might make your eBook unique and valuable to your readers –

-- It addresses and solves a particular problem.
+- It addresses and solves multiple problems or a particular problem.

-- It contains views, opinions, insights and knowledge on a topic.
+- It contains views, opinions, insights, and statistics.
+Moreover, it contains valuable knowledge on a topic which is considered authoritative.

 These are valuable attributes, so make sure you consider them when pricing your eBook.

 #3 – How much content does your eBook have?

 Another factor to consider is the amount of content your eBook actually has.

 If your eBook only contains 20 or fewer pages, it would make sense to price it low, right?